coronel08/my-notes/notes/docs/aws.md

             * Bucket wide rules from the S3 console
             * Object Access Control List (ACL) - finer grain control
             * Bucket Access Control List (ACL) - less common
+    * S3 Replication( buckets can be in different accounts)
+        * CRR(Cross Region Replication) - compliance reasons, lower latency, across accounts
+        * SRR(Same Region Replication) - log aggregation, live replication between production and test accounts
+    * S3 Lifecycle Rules can be created for path prefix or certain object tags
+        * transition actions - when objects are moved to another storage class
+        * expiration actions - objects are deleted after some time
+    * S3 Performance
+        * Multi Part Upload - auto applied for files 5gb or larger. speeds up transfers by splitting up file
+        * S3 Transfer Acceleration - Increase transfer speed by using AWS Edge locations
+        * S3 Byte-Range - Can be used to speed up downloads by running parallel, can also be used to retrieve partial data
+        * S3 Select and Glacier Select - use SQL statements to filter data
 ### EFS
 * Amazon Elastic File System (EFS) - multiple instances reading and writing simultaneously, linux file system, regional resource and auto scaling.
 More expensive than EBS. use Security groups to control access.
     * Bursting Vs Provisioned: Bursting throughput grows with filesystem but with provisioned throughput is set to a high throughput regardless of file size